alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 What.

 I started poking around in my browser's developer tools, and I could see that the banner was being rendered, but it was *under* the image instead of on top of it.
-All of my positioning code that worked in light mode was breaking in dark mode.
+All my positioning code that worked in light mode was broken in dark mode.
 I was baffled.

 <style>